 - Deviations — If your child has extraordinary expenses because of education, special needs or medical needs, you may need a different amount of support than what was calculated according to the guidelines.
 This may also be the case if a parent has extra expenses to due to medical, disability, employment or other reasons.

 - Imputed income — If a court determines that one parent is voluntarily unemployed or underemployed in order to avoid paying child support, the court will impute income to that parent.
 This means the court will act as though that parent is making more than they are.
 That way, the child will still receive the amount of financial support they need.

 Jessica M. VanValkenburgh will look closely at your situation to help you determine an appropriate child support arrangement.

 Modifying and enforcing child support in Florida

 As time goes on, circumstances change.
 One parent may lose a job or get a much higher paying one.
 The amount of time one parent spends with a child may change.
 Circumstances like these may warrant a modification of support.
-Mr. Bobko and his staff can help you file a request to modify your support order.
+Ms. VanValkenburgh and her staff can help you file a request to modify your support order.